 Series A in 2013

 Nuvyyo Inc., founded in 2010 and based in Kanata, Canada, specializes in electronic solutions that enhance the home media experience for consumers in the U.S. and Canada.
-The company is best known for its Tablo product, which is a whole-home over-the-air (OTA) digital video recorder (DVR) that allows users to easily discover, watch, and record free HDTV across various devices, including smartphones, tablets, and computers.
-Launched in 2014, Tablo was the first app-enabled DVR for over-the-air television.
-In addition to Tablo, Nuvyyo offers JetStreamHD, a mobile media solution that streams live TV, videos, and music to iPads, along with an adapter that connects users to their home network.
-Nuvyyo's products are available online and through application stores, catering to the growing demand for flexible media consumption.
+The company is best known for its Tablo product, launched in 2014, which is the first app-enabled digital video recorder (DVR) designed for over-the-air (OTA) television.
+Tablo enables users to discover, watch, and record free HDTV from their antenna on various devices, providing flexibility and accessibility for viewing.
+Additionally, Nuvyyo offers JetStreamHD, a mobile media solution that streams live TV, videos, songs, and photos to iPads, along with a Mobile Media Adapter that facilitates connectivity to home networks.
+The company's products are available online and through application stores, catering to a growing audience seeking innovative media solutions.

 Corsa